dotnet/csharplang/proposals/function-pointers.md

 - For each `ref`, `out`, or `in` parameter, the parameter type in `M` is the same as the corresponding parameter type in `F`.
 - If the return type is by value (no `ref` or `ref readonly`), an identity, implicit reference, or implicit pointer conversion exists from the return type of `F` to the return type of `M`.
 - If the return type is by reference (`ref` or `ref readonly`), the return type and `ref` modifiers of `F` are the same as the return type and `ref` modifiers of `M`.
 - The calling convention of `M` is the same as the calling convention of `F`.
+This includes both the calling convention bit, as well as any calling convention flags specified in the unmanaged identifier.
 - `M` is a static method.

 In an unsafe context, an implicit conversion exists from an address-of expression whose target is a method group `E` to a compatible function pointer type `F` if `E` contains at least one method that is applicable in its normal form to an argument list constructed by use of the parameter types and modifiers of `F`, as described in the following.